mahmoudimus/ac/docs/public/developing/developing-locally.md

 installing and starting Atlassian applications.

 We recommend you start the host application using the SDK command shown here.
-Atlassian Connect is only present in Atlassian OnDemand and not yet included with Download instances of our software.
+Atlassian Connect is only present in Atlassian OnDemand and not yet included with Download distributions of our software.
 Therefore certain components, including the Atlassian Connect Framework itself, are included here in the startup command.
 Without these components present, Connect add-ons cannot be installed.
 If you are not using the commands below, you must ensure all of the components listed in the '--bundled-plugins' argument are present in your Atlassian application.